monu11296/unsplash-images-react/README.md

-## Unsplash API based React App
+# Unsplash API based React App

+Used:
+React - Functional Components
+React - Hooks
+Axios - For API Calls
+Storejs - For saving user, image details

-# View, Save and Delete Images fetched from Unsplash API
+## View, Save and Delete Images fetched from Unsplash API

 ## To Run the project locally